kofiennin-t/hack-/README.md

-# AIHub - AI Model Platform
+# Bridge.ai - AI Model Platform

 A YouTube-inspired platform where AI developers can showcase their models and users can interact with them through intuitive chat interfaces.
 Think of it as "YouTube for AI models" - developers get their own channels, users can discover and chat with various AI models, and everything is designed for seamless interaction.